Yerba Mate and Maois: Can You Take Them Together?

 Why is this important?

-Hypertensive crisis is the headline risk of any MAOI interaction.
-Severe blood pressure spikes can produce intracranial hemorrhage, stroke, myocardial infarction, and death.
-The classic trigger is a tyramine-rich food (aged cheese, cured meats, fermented soy, draft beer) but high-dose caffeine and any sympathomimetic also raise risk.
-Published reviews of MAOI dietary restrictions and drug interactions in The Primary Care Companion and CNS Spectrums note that while modest caffeine intake is generally tolerated, the combination of high caffeine load plus an MAOI can produce dangerous pressor responses, especially in patients with underlying hypertension or vascular disease.
+Hypertensive crisis is the headline danger of any MAOI interaction.
+A severe, sudden blood pressure spike can cause bleeding in the brain, stroke, heart attack, or death.
+The textbook trigger is a tyramine-rich food such as aged cheese, cured meat, or fermented soy, but a high caffeine load and other sympathomimetics raise risk through a related pathway.
+MAOI prescribing reviews note that while modest caffeine is usually tolerated, a heavy caffeine load on top of an MAOI can produce a dangerous pressor response, especially in someone with existing high blood pressure or vascular disease.

 What should you do?

-Avoid yerba mate during MAOI treatment and during the two-week washout period after stopping a non-selective MAOI.
-The same rule applies to high-dose green tea extracts, kola nut, guarana, and any energy drink.
-If you need a hot beverage, herbal infusions without caffeine (rooibos, chamomile, peppermint, ginger) are safe choices.
+Every day while on a non-selective MAOI: Avoid yerba mate, bottled mate energy drinks, and any beverage listing Ilex paraguariensis.
+If you want a hot drink, caffeine-free herbal infusions such as rooibos, chamomile, peppermint, or ginger are safe choices.
 Decaffeinated coffee and tea are generally tolerated in moderation but still contain trace caffeine.

 Which specific products are affected?